Skip to main content

 Like other asset formats, you can configure export options for your audio assets to optimise for runtime.

-Export Type: Change the type option to define where you'd like an audio file to export to.
+Export Type: Select the audio file in the Assets panel and change the Type option to define where you'd like the audio file to export to.

 • Embedded: Embed the audio file inside the .riv.
 Embedding the audio inside the Rive file is the simplest option, however will increase the size of the file.